CMSgov/ab2d-website/_pages/access-production-claims-data.md

 <ol>
     <li>
         <p>Download the files in the same shell used to prepare the environment variables.
-You can request compressed data files in gzip format and speed up your download times by including the optional <code class="inline-code">Accept-Encoding: gzip</code> header in your command:</p>
+You can speed up download times by requesting compressed files in gzip format with the optional <code class="inline-code">Accept-Encoding: gzip</code> header in your command.
+Afterward, decompress (unzip) the gzip files into NDJSON format.</p>
         <ul>
             <li>
                 <p>Linux/Mac</p>